-One of the benefits of integrating your CRM with WhatsApp is the convenience of being able to run customer support using a shared message inbox that’s accessible by multiple agents.
+One of the benefits of Whatsapp CRM integration is the convenience of running customer support using a shared message inbox accessible by multiple agents.

 But to fine-tune and adapt the Peter Parker principle a little: with great convenience comes great responsibility.

-With so many eyes on and people managing what could potentially be sensitive information, it’s important to make sure that your usage adheres to WhatsApp’s business policies.
+With so many eyes on and people managing what could potentially be sensitive information, it’s crucial to ensure that your usage adheres to WhatsApp’s business policies.